alphagov/penetration-testing-instance/README.md

 Something about the kali distribution

-Something about the Tools we will use
+Something about the tooling that is installed

 How to standup the instance